Surface Tension Between Coexisting Phases of Active Brownian Particles: Introduction

-In this Letter, we derive a new formula for the mechanical surface tension of the phase-separated ABPs by using the intrinsic pressure to calculate the work required to create a differential interface area.
-In our derivation, it is crucial to maintain the interfacial profiles of intensive quantities when changing the interface area, which is a natural requirement to examine the interface with exactly specified properties but is omitted in previous studies.
-Based on the obtained formula, our simulation results show that the active $\gamma$ is significantly positive, well consistent with the stable interface of the MIPS.
-Moreover, our results are supported by a simplified mechanical analysis on the interface.
+In this article, we derive a new formula for the mechanical surface tension of the phase-separated ABPs by using the intrinsic pressure to calculate the work required to create a differential interface area.
+In our derivation, it is crucial to maintain the interfacial profiles of intensive physical quantities when changing the interfacial area, which is a natural requirement to examine the interface with exactly specified properties but is omitted in previous studies.
+Based on the obtained formula, our simulation results show that the active $\gamma$ is significantly positive, consistent with the stable interface observed in the MIPS.
+Furthermore, our findings are robustly corroborated through direct analyses of the mechanical stability of steady-state droplet and fluctuating interfaces.